 Take a Streetcar Tour

-The Queen (501) car goes from the quaint Beaches neighbourhood in the east through Riverside/Leslieville (where the Degrassi TV series was situated), the downtown core, on to trendy Queen West then all the way to the Roncesvalles neighbourhood in the west.
+The Queen (501) streetcar goes from the quaint Beaches neighbourhood in the east through Riverside/Leslieville (where the Degrassi TV series was situated), the downtown core, on to trendy Queen West then all the way to the Roncesvalles neighbourhood in the west.

 Your best friend in foul weather is the 30-kilometre (19-mile) network that runs under the downtown core.
 According to the Guinness World Records, the PATH is the largest underground shopping complex in the world.
-The PATH stretches from Queens Quay in the south all the way up to the Eaton Centre, a mecca of retail.
+The PATH stretches from Queens Quay in the south all the way up to the Eaton Centre, Eaton Centre, a mecca of retail.
 This warren of walkways is packed with stores of every stripe, eating opportunities from food courts to high-end dining, fitness centres, spas and entertainment.